 - A faculty member should never be alone with a camper.
 If you must speak with a camper privately, please make sure you are within eyesight of other adults.
 There is to be no physical punishment for misbehavior of a camper. - If your family group participates in an activity that requires camp staff (swimming, archery, etc.), you must be present with your group.
-You cannot send your campers without adult supervision. - Every camper and faculty must wear a wristband.
+Campers should never be left unsupervised.
+This is one of your main responsibilities as a faculty member. - Every camper and faculty must wear a wristband.
 You as faculty should set the example for your campers about the importance of wearing the wristband.
 Visitors for the day should have badges issued by the camp office. - Please park your car in a camp parking lot and leave it parked the entire time you are here.
 Under no circumstance should you have campers in your personal vehicle. - Please watch your campers very carefully concerning harassments, bullying, ridicule (public and private).
 These issues include treatment by faculty as well as other campers and are not tolerated at Camp Allendale. - Faculty are discouraged from posting pictures or videos on social media sites.
 Faculty should not request to "follow" or "friend" campers; you may use discretion on whether you will accept requests that campers initiate. - Please review and enforce the Camp Allendale Code of Conduct.
 It is something to be taken very seriously.